aimms/how-to/Articles/344/344-sparse-execution-for-write-to-table.rst

     }

-Methods of writing data
+Methods of Writing Data
 -------------------------
 Below we discuss several methods for writing data to a table.

-Write in replace mode
+Write in Replace Mode
 ^^^^^^^^^^^^^^^^^^^^^

 The most direct way of writing data is: